Dimension of Images of Large Level Sets: Introduction

 There has been substantial interest in the possible pathology of level sets of continuous functions.
 These have been studied for functions mapping $\R^m\to\R^n$ and more generally for functions on and to more general topological spaces.

 Notorious examples of \emph{worst-case behaviour} have been known for a long time.
-For example, the components $f_j$ ($j=1,2$) of a Peano space-filling curve $f=(f_1,f_2):\R\to\R^2$ obviously have an interval of values $y$ each having an interval contained in $f^{-1}(y)$.
+For example, the components $f_j$ ($j=1,2$) of a Peano space-filling curve $f=(f_1,f_2):\R\to\R^2$ obviously have an interval of values $y$ each having a nonempty perfect set contained in $f^{-1}(y)$.
 The existence of such curves in suitable H\"older classes has been explored \cite{Buckley}.
 Components of H\"older-continuous arcs passing through product Cantor sets (similar to the example in \cite{Garnett}) can achieve level sets of any dimension less than 1 whose combined image has any dimension less than 1.
-Further the space $C([0,1],\R)$ contains a dense (residual) set of functions of which every nonempty level set is perfect \cite{Garg}.
+Further the space $C([0,1],\R)$ contains a dense (residual) set of functions for each of which all but a countable number of the nonempty level sets are perfect \cite[Theorem 2]{Garg}.

 Generically, functions $f\in C([0,1],\R)$ have level sets of Hausdorff dimension zero \cite{Kirchheim1995}.
 The survey \cite{Balka2016B} summarises and extends work on \emph{generic behaviour}, in various senses (Baire category, prevalence) with respect to the usual topology on various spaces of continuous functions $C(X,Y)$, and focussing on the Hausdorff dimension (and other types of dimension) of level sets.
 This line of investigation goes back to Bruckner and Garg \cite{Garg, Bruckner+Garg, Bruckner, Bruckner+Petrushka, Garg}.
 See also \cite{Balka2012, Balka2014, Balka2016A, Balka2017, Kirchheim1993, Kirchheim1992, Kirchheim1995, Elekes, Dougherty}.
 This activity forms part of a wider theme concerning the pathology of image sets, graphs of functions, and slices.
 See in addition \cite{Mauldin+Williams, Orponen}.